akhilkarthik/-Housing-Data_cleaning_Sql/README.md

-# -Housing-Data_cleaning_Sql
+# Housing-Data_SQL Data Cleaning

- Housing Data for Data Cleaning.
+Step by step queries for efficient Data cleaning using SQL